ExchangeUnion/docs/XU-TechnicalPaper.md

 1.1.
 The Vision
 ---------------
-Exchange Union (XU) connects digital asset exchanges by forming **a decentralized exchange**, which enables **instant and trustless** trades between digital asset exchanges.
+Exchange Union (XU) connects digital asset exchanges by forming **a decentralized network**, which enables **instant and trustless** trades between digital asset exchanges.
 It enables cross-exchange trading for new trading pairs, access to the best price, and increased liquidity.
 Read the initial [White Paper](https://www.exchangeunion.com/how_it_works) which describes the idea and its use cases.

 1.2.
 Project Intro
 ------------------